 Around the same time, Myklebust (1954) proposed that central auditory function ought to be considered and assessed in children with communication disorders.
 Over the last 20-30 years, it has become increasingly recognised that impaired structure and/or function of the brain may have little or no effect on hearing thresholds, but may cause deficits in other aspects of the hearing process.
+These deficits are collectively referred to as an “auditory processing disorder” (APD).
+Recent progress in auditory neuroscience has only just begun to translate into clinical practice, with the development of more sensitive and specific test batteries for APD, however, at the moment there are no universally accepted diagnostic criteria for APD.
 Auditory temporal processing in healthy aging: a magnetoencephalographic study.
 Brain activity underlying auditory perceptual learning during short period training: simultaneous fMRI and EEG recording.

 Classification of the primary progressive aphasias: principles and review of progress since 2011.
 Root diagnosis of PPA The root diagnosis of PPA is based on the objective impairment of language while other cognitive domains (episodic and topographical memory, constructional praxis, etc.) are relatively preserved .

 In the initial disease stages, impacts on the instrumental activities of daily living are entirely attributable to language problems.
 Confusion may arise when the root diagnostic criterion is not fulfilled and the subtyping is applied nevertheless.
 In that respect it is of particular importance not to confuse PPA or any of its subtypes with the left hemisphere-dominant type of clinically probable AD with prominent language symptoms, a disease entity that has been well-known for a long time [7, 8].
-Comparative Laterality in (central) auditory processing disorders and dyslexia.
-Contribution of psychoacoustics and neuroaudiology in revealing correlation of mental disorders with central auditory processing disorders.
-Psychoacoustic tests Learning disabilities, attention deficit disorders and dyslexia are assessed through a great variety of psychoacoustic tests.
+In PPA due to AD, tests of nonverbal domains—for instance, copy of the overlapping pentagons in the Mini Mental State examination or ideomotor praxis—should be, by definition, preserved.

 , and (3) is performance on any of these measures linked to behavioural measures of frequency discrimination, language, and literacy?
 We found that children with dyslexia did not differ from controls in their MMN responses to the frequency deviants and, surprisingly, that they showed greater levels of ITC (phase locking) in the time window corresponding to the MMN, particularly in the older group.

 About 30 % of children have recurrent middle ear infections (recurrent acute otitis media, RAOM) in their early childhood [1, 2].

 Due to challenges in diagnosing and classifying middle ear status, otitis media (OM) is commonly used as a general term for various forms of middle ear fluid and inflammation.
 A general definition for RAOM has been three or more episodes of acute otitis media (AOM) per 6 months or four or more AOM episodes per year .
 After an episode of AOM, middle ear fluid is present for few days to over 2 months .
 Fluid in the middle ear causes about 20–30 dB conductive hearing loss , and, especially when asymmetric, it affects interaural temporal and level difference cues compromising binaural sound localization .
+Fluctuating hearing sensations during the development of central auditory system has been connected to atypical auditory processing [7, 8, 9, 10, 11], which can lead to problems in language acquisition .
 Otitis media: a genome-wide linkage scan with evidence of susceptibility loci within the 17q12 and 10q22.3 regions.

 Otitis media in young Aboriginal children from remote communities in Northern and Central Australia: a cross-sectional survey.
 This is the first study in over twenty years to document the middle ear state of young Aboriginal children from a range of remote communities in Northern and Central Australia.
 Unfortunately, the rates of OM (all types), TM perforation, and suppurative OM (AOM/woP, AOM/wiP or CSOM) remain extremely high.
 The impact of severe otitis media on hearing is likely to be significant and may contribute to poor educational and employment outcomes .

 Phonemic and grapheme perception in Dyslexia and (Central) Auditory Processing Disorder.
 Pneumococcal vaccination and otitis media in Australian Aboriginal infants: comparison of two birth cohorts before and after introduction of vaccination.
 Study Setting Two cohorts were enrolled from three Aboriginal communities on the Tiwi islands north of Darwin (population 2,029).
 We compared a cohort that received pneumococcal vaccination (2001–2004) with a comparison cohort from the same communities prior to vaccine availability (1996–2001).

 First, we should emphasize that to date there has only been one preliminary study published which aimed to develop an fMRI procedure to examine individuals with (C)APD .
 According to the authors’ best knowledge, this is the first study which applied rs-fMRI to investigate brain activity in (C)APD.
+Secondly, we used two different methods (ReHo and ICA) to analyze the same data set, in order to provide a more complex picture of DMN.
 Speech Target Modulates Speaking Induced Suppression in Auditory Cortex.
 Participants Ten healthy right-handed English speaking volunteers (6 males, 4 females; mean age 25 years; range: 21–42) participated in this study.
 All participants gave their informed consent after procedures had been fully explained.